David Platt (pastor): Early life and education

 David Joseph Platt was born on July 11, 1978 in Atlanta, Georgia.

-Platt self-reports as having earned two Bachelor of Arts degrees (a B.A. and an A.B.J.) from the University of Georgia, where he majored in journalism.
-He likewise reports having earned Masters of Divinity and Theology, and a PhD (in Preaching) from New Orleans Baptist Theological Seminary, the generalities of which have been confirmed.
+Platt earned a B.A. in journalism from the University of Georgia; he then studied at New Orleans Baptist Theological Seminary, where he earned a Ph.D.

 Career

 David Platt served at New Orleans Baptist Theological Seminary as Dean of Chapel and Assistant Professor of Expository Preaching and Apologetics.
 He was serving at Edgewater Baptist Church in New Orleans when the parsonage where he lived flooded during Hurricane Katrina.

 In 2006, Platt was introduced as the new senior pastor of The Church at Brook Hills in Birmingham, Alabama.
 At age 27, he became the youngest megachurch pastor in the United States.

 In 2014, Platt was elected president of the Southern Baptist Convention's International Mission Board.
 The International Mission Board is one of the largest missionary sending organizations in the world.

 In February 2017, Platt began serving as interim teaching pastor at McLean Bible Church in Vienna, Virginia.
 During this time he continued in his primary role as president of the International Mission Board.
 In September of that year, Platt was introduced as pastor-teacher of McLean Bible Church.
 In February 2018, he announced his resignation from the IMB on the hiring of his successor.

 In June 2019, Platt made national headlines when then president Donald Trump visited McLean Bible Church unannounced, during a Sunday service, and Platt prayed for him on stage.

-During Platt's tenure at McLean, the church underwent a legal dispute regarding Platts leadership, including with regard to its financial ties and partnership with the Southern Baptist Convention.
+During Platt's tenure at McLean, the church underwent a legal dispute regarding Platt's leadership, including with regard to its financial ties and partnership with the Southern Baptist Convention.

+A two-part documentary about Platt was released in 2024.